 Furthermore, this question implies that Christianity must be false on the basis that atrocities have been committed in Christ’s name.
 There is no reason, however, why we can’t turn the argument around and claim that Christianity must be true because so much good has been done in the name of Christ.
 Think of the countless hospitals, schools, universities, and relief programs that have been instituted as a direct result of people who have the sacred name of Christ upon their lips.

-Finally, those who use this argument fail to realize that the validity of Christianity does not rest on sinful men but rather on the perfection of Jesus Christ alone (Hebrews 7:26; 1 Peter 2:22).
-Moreover, the fact that professing Christians commit sins only serves to prove the premise of Christianity—namely, “all have sinned and fall short of the glory of God” (Romans 3:23); thus all are in need of a Savior (1 John 3:4–5).
+Finally, those who use this argument fail to realize that the validity of Christianity does not rest on sinful men but rather on the perfection of Jesus Christ alone (Heb.
+7:26; 1 Pet.
+2:22).
+Moreover, the fact that professing Christians commit sins only serves to prove the premise of Christianity—namely, “all have sinned and fall short of the glory of God” (Rom.
+3:23); thus all are in need of a Savior (1 John 3:4–5).

 For further study, see R. C. Sproul, Reason to Believe (Grand Rapids: Zondervan, 1982); Lee Strobel, The Case for Faith (Grand Rapids: Zondervan, 2000), chapters 4 and 7.